Monday, 28 March 2016

 Robert Service, Trotsky, A Biography (Cambridge, MA: Harvard University Press, 2009)

 The American Historical Review (2011) 116 (3): 900-902

 “Trotsky was a hero of the revolution; He fell when the heroic age was over.”
 E H Carr.

 This collection of articles, reviews and lectures deal predominantly with Carr’s assessment of the 1917 Bolshevik revolution and its revolutionaries.
-To say that Carr had a different attitude to the Revolution and for that matter, Marxism, in general, would be an understatement.
+To say that Carr had a contradictory attitude to the Revolution and for that matter Marxism, in general, would be an understatement.

 The items that make up this slim volume were written before 1950 and give me a welcome opportunity for a limited survey of his work and the place it occupies in the field of Soviet studies.

 The themes of the lectures are broad in scope.
 Ranging from figures such as Rosa Luxemburg, Leon Trotsky and literary figures such as Nikolai Chernyshevsky.
 Like all Carr’s work his style of writing is clear and straightforward and explains complex historical and political events in a language untainted by jargon.

 However, one major criticism of Carr’s work and perhaps the biggest charge against him is that he was only interested in writing about the victors in history.
 This is simply not true while he did not deal with the defeat suffered by Leon Trotsky and others on the scale of say Isaac Deutscher he did none the less deal with the defeated in a precise and not unsympathetic manner.